ApplehatDot/SNEK_GL/docs/COMPILE.md

-*Compiling tutorial for Linux is under - or just press <a href="https://github.com/ApplehatDot/SNEK_GL/blob/main/docs/COMPILE.md#compiling-snek-for-linux">here...</a>*

 # Compiling SNEK for win32
 Compiling SNEK (this project) for Microsoft Windows (win32) requires a MinGW 6.2.0 compiler and a code editor (if you will change some fragments in the code).
 Having win32 source files from `SNEK/source/win32/` extracted in the folder, like these below:
 <div align="center">